“Leadership is an art, not an action”

 By James Kouzes & Barry Posner

 The status of information on this book is exceptional.
-It is the most trusted source on maturing into a better leader and is highly recommended to those who want to be serious about them as a competent leader, seek continuous improvement.
+So, It is one of the most trusted source on maturing into a better Transformational leadership books and is highly recommended to those who want to be serious about them as a competent leader, seek continuous improvement.

 By Larry Bossidy & Ram Charan